Skip to main content

 • refer you to a specialist for tests

-If you have other symptoms, this might give you an idea of the cause.
+If you have other symptoms, this may help you find the cause of your bleeding.

-Do not self-diagnose.
+Do not diagnose yourself.
 Contact your GP if you're worried.

 Bright red blood on toilet paper, streaks on poo, pink toilet water

-Poo can look like it's mixed with blood if you've eaten a lot of red or purple foods like tomatoes and beetroot.
+Poo can look like it's mixed with blood if you've eaten a lot of red or purple foods.
+For example, tomatoes or beetroot.

-Symptoms Blood in poo Possible causes bleeding in the anus, bowel or lower gut from injury or another problem
+• bleeding in the anus, bowel or lower gut - this can be from an injury or another problem

 Very dark or black blood or poo